 Digital reception software and People.

 There are many software packages on the market that can provide Facilities Managers with everything they need to keep staff safe and deliver an excellent experience.

-Vgreet by Vpod provides an end-to-end digital reception system with built-in digital reception software that solves problems for Facilities Managers and their stakeholders.
+Vgreet visitor management system by Vpod provides an end-to-end digital reception system with built-in digital reception software that solves problems for Facilities Managers and their stakeholders.